When the Gold Standard Isn't Necessarily Standard: Challenges of Evaluating the Translation of User-Generated Content: Results and Analysis

 \subsection{Qualitative Analysis}

-Through a qualitative analysis, we observe that \gemmafull's default behaviour tends to: \textsc{Normalise} grammatical, spelling, informal abbreviations, non-standard capitalisation (e.g.,~missing at the beginning of a sentence, all caps), and missing punctuation (by inserting them); \textsc{Copy} elongated words (except at the beginning of a sentence), repeated punctuation, emojis and emoticons; \textsc{Transfer} hashtags (i.e.,~translate them into hashtags in the target language); \textsc{Omit} elongated words and usernames at the beginning of a sentence; \textsc{Censor} profanity by preferring softer words.

-\autoref{tab:outputs} illustrates a few example sentences from the datasets and their output translations by \gemmafull, with and without matching guidelines, as well as their sentence-level \comet\ scores.
-We observe that including specific translation guidelines in the prompt helps \gemmafull\ to better deal with certain non-standard or \ugc-specific phenomena in a way that differs from its default behaviour, thus increasing the sentence-level scores overall (see examples no.~1, no.~2 and no.~3).
+The appendix Table~\ref{tab:outputs} illustrates a few example sentences from the datasets and their output translations by \gemmafull, with and without matching guidelines, as well as their sentence-level \comet\ scores.
+We observe that including specific translation guidelines in the prompt helps \gemmafull\ to better deal with certain \ugc-specific phenomena in a way that differs from its default behaviour, thus increasing the sentence-level scores overall (see examples~1,~2 and~3).

 Note, however, that the model's behaviour may be inconsistent: \gemmafull\ is not always able to apply the guidelines correctly.
-A prominent example of this is its tendency to translate (\textsc{Transfer}) hashtags on \footweets, despite clear instructions to \textsc{Copy}, as seen in no.~4 and no.~5.
-Other instances include the failure to \textsc{Transfer} character repetitions (e.g.,~\texttt{niceeee} $\to$ \texttt{schööön} in no.~4), and some attempts to do so even lead the model to repeat characters indefinitely.
+A prominent example of this is its tendency to translate (\textsc{Transfer}) hashtags on \footweets, despite clear instructions to \textsc{Copy}, as seen in examples~4 and~5.
+Other instances include the failure to \textsc{Transfer} character repetitions (e.g.,~\texttt{niceeee} $\to$ \texttt{schööön} in example~4), and some attempts to do so even lead the model to repeat characters indefinitely.
 One possible reason for this is that this guideline contradicts the instruction to \textsc{Normalise} spelling, raising questions about the compositionality of the twelve defined guidelines and the overall feasibility of applying them consistently.
 Likewise, instructions to \textsc{copy} irregular punctuation and capitalisation can contradict the guideline to \textsc{Normalise} grammar.